What Is Sublimation Printing and How It Works

 Aside from taking care of the whole printing process for you, POD companies also handle the shipping and fulfillment of your orders.
 This means you can focus on running your business and leave the print production to us.

 All you need to do is to connect your store to our platform and upload your design files.
-Once an order is placed, our dedicated team of print experts will print, package, and ship your products to your customers – all with no minimum order requirements.
+Once you place an order, our dedicated team of print experts will print, package, and ship your products to your customers—all without minimum order requirements.

 Pros and Cons of Doing Sublimation Yourself vs POD